pgj/freebsd-wifibox-alpine/README.md

 available packages are looked up in the current directory and utilized during the installation process.

+The `SQUASHFS_COMP` variable controls the compression method used for building the Squashfs file system.
+By default, that is the rather conservative `lzo` setting, but `lz4`, `gzip`, `xz`, and `zstd` are also available.

 ## Documentation

 There is a manual page available that describes how the guest can be